codeandsec/RFIDPam/README.md

 NFC RFID Linux PAM
 =============

-Thid PAM module uses D-Logic RFID SDK binary
+This PAM module uses D-Logic RFID SDK binary

 Steps to use this module:
 - Go to MyAuthGen